 That left Hamilton with a commanding 30 point lead entering the flyaways, as Vettel and Ferrari entered a period where they previously slipped up in 2017.

 If Vettel’s mistake at Hockenheim was significant then this incident during the Japanese GP definitely was the moment which effectively finished off his title bid.

 Hamilton had won the previous three races to establish a 50 point lead, placing pressure on Vettel who really needed to win three of last six races to realistically take title fight to the wire in Abu Dhabi.

 That pressure only ramped further up after a Ferrari Q3 tyre error saw Vettel qualify ninth (eighth after Esteban Ocon’s penalty) as he set his time when track was starting to become wet, unlike those ahead of him who timed their laps at start of session.

-Ultimately this proved to be the final nail in coffin because by time Vettel recovered to sixth, Raikkonen was too far ahead for Ferrari to initiate a swap of position as Hamilton stretched his championship lead to 67 points, with another victory and eventually a fifth world title two races later in Mexico, a race which Vettel had to win to keep the fight alive.
+Ultimately this proved to be the final nail in the coffin because by time Vettel recovered to sixth, Raikkonen was too far ahead for Ferrari to initiate a swap of position as Hamilton stretched his championship lead to 67 points with another victory.

 Eventually the Brit sealed a fifth world title two races later in Mexico, a race which Vettel had to win to keep the fight alive but could only finish as runner up.